Ruth Bader Ginsburg: Other activities

 At his request, Ginsburg administered the oath of office to Vice President Al Gore for a second term during the second inauguration of Bill Clinton on January 20, 1997.
 She was the third woman to administer an inaugural oath of office.
 Ginsburg is believed to have been the first Supreme Court justice to officiate at a same-sex wedding, performing the August 31, 2013, ceremony of Kennedy Center president Michael Kaiser and John Roberts, a government economist.
 Earlier that summer, the Court had bolstered same-sex marriage rights in two separate cases.
-Ginsburg believed the issue being settled led same-sex couples to ask her to officiate as there was no longer the fear of compromising rulings on the issue.
+Ginsburg believed that same-sex couples had not asked her to officiate before the issue had been settled, for fear of compromising her ability to hear cases involving gay marriage in the court.

-The Supreme Court bar formerly inscribed its certificates "in the year of our Lord", which some Orthodox Jews opposed, and asked Ginsburg to object to.
-She did so, and due to her objection, Supreme Court bar members have since been given other choices of how to inscribe the year on their certificates.
+The Supreme Court bar formerly inscribed its certificates "in the year of our Lord", which meant Orthodox Jews who had been admitted to the bar found they were unable to display them, and in 1993 they asked Ginsburg to help them.
+She did so, and due to her objection, Supreme Court bar members have since been given multiple choices of how to inscribe the year on their certificates.

 Despite their ideological differences, Ginsburg considered Antonin Scalia her closest colleague on the Court.
 The two justices often dined together and attended the opera.
 In addition to befriending modern composers, including Tobias Picker, in her spare time, Ginsburg appeared in several operas in non-speaking supernumerary roles such as Die Fledermaus (2003) and Ariadne auf Naxos (1994 and 2009 with Scalia), and spoke lines penned by herself in The Daughter of the Regiment (2016).